 “That just tells you that these people have potential,” said Jacobs.
 “They’re smart.
 They’re skilled.
 They just need that second chance.”

-Having a WorkKeys credential helps put ex-offender on a path to success and assures employers that the skills a candidate brings to a role outweigh perceived risks.
+Having a WorkKeys credential helps put an ex-offender on a path to success and assures employers that the skills the candidate brings to a role outweigh perceived risks.
 When paired with the training and professional development opportunities available during incarceration, inmates can upskill and gain industry certifications that help them land good jobs when they return to the workforce.

 One of those programs is a 10-day Connections to Success (CTS) class that provides participants with career assessments, résumé building, goal planning assistance and mock interviews.